-In July 2021, fourteen students left the Post 16 department of Fairfield School.
+In July 2022, nine students left the Post 16 department of Fairfield School.
 Prior to leaving, visits are always been made to local providers, consultations are made with professionals and meetings are held in school.
 This gives parents and carers sufficient information to enable an informed choice to be made that would best suit the students’ transition needs.

 Where are they now?